nshiab/setup-sda/README.md

 ```

 If you want to use SDA with [Svelte](https://svelte.dev/), pass the `--svelte`
 flag.

-If SDA is already set up in your repository, this command will add Svelte
+If a `sda` folder is already set up in your repository, this command won't touch
-without overwriting your existing files.
+it but will overwrite the `deno.json`/`package.json` to make sure everything
+works.
+Your `.gitignore` file will have new entries added to it.

 ```
 # Deno >= 2.2.x